Multi-channel learning for integrating structural hierarchies into context-dependent molecular representation: Results

 To further understand why our composed representation is more resilient to the representation shift and can better preserve pre-trained knowledge, we present more analysis on three diverse datasets, along with the individual channel-wise representation behavior during fine-tuning.
 We choose CHEMBL237\_Ki and CHEMBL262\_Ki as the representative regression-based datasets of different scales, and BBBP as the typical classification-based dataset.
 The Rand index of representation clustering difference between the initial and the current timestamp is computed as a proxy (slightly different than before) for the representation shift.
 A smaller Rand index indicates a larger shift.
 As illustrated in Figure~\ref{fig:rand_index}, channels with the highest prompt weights often exhibit the largest shift, and vice versa.
 This is reasonable because these channels contribute more to the optimization against the labels.
 Conversely, even though low-weighted channels contribute less to the optimization, they are more likely to preserve the pre-trained knowledge.
 As a result, the composed representation derived from channel aggregation exhibits a certain level of resilience to representation shifts, making it potentially more robust than other methods.
-We also include a few-shot representation probing analysis in Supplementary Information, which demonstrates similar patterns.
+The probing analysis under the few-shot learning settings also reveals similar patterns (Supplementary Fig. 6 and Supplementary Note 5).